Atharva-Gundawar/Image-stitching/README.md

-# Project Title
+# Image Stiching

-One Paragraph of project description goes here
+This is an implementation of Image Stiching using Python

 ## Getting Started